 Fall Online Courses (August 21 – December 8)

 LAT501: Introduction to Theological Latin, Pt.
 I (Standard)

 LAT521: Introduction to Theological Latin, Pt.
 II (Flexible)

 LAT703: Advanced Early Modern Latin Reading

-Register by June 1 to be eligible for a scholarship and avoid late registration fees.
+Register by June 1 to avoid late registration fees.

 Although we have designed our online courses to be as flexible as possible for students juggling busy schedules and prior commitments, we recognize that many students may not be able to make an intensive or standard semester course work for them.
 Accordingly, we have developed a tutorial program that aims to be flexible enough to meet any need.
 We have standard tutorial packages that are designed to track closely with the LAT 501, 502, 601, and 602 Intro and Intermediate courses.
 Click here for more information.

 The Davenant Latin Institute is gearing up for another great year of enriching the church and academy by equipping students, teachers, pastors, and scholars to read the language of our Christian past.
 We are also excited to announce that we have just established a partnership with Gordon-Conwell Theological Seminary to recognize all our courses for seminary-level credit.
 Students who take our courses, enroll at GCTS as special students, and pay a modest transcripting fee, will be able, in principle, to transfer this language or elective credit to any ATS institution in the United States and Canada!
 Read more…